Competitor Guide

 Pricing

-Freshdesk is a multichannel helpdesk for SMB and mid-market teams, offering email, chat, phone, and social ticketing alongside Freddy AI features across free and paid plan tiers.
+Freshdesk is a multichannel helpdesk for SMB and mid-market teams, offering email, chat, phone, and social ticketing at accessible price points across free and paid tiers.

 Key features